Chart Color Schemes

 Bardwell Park's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

+The prevalence of common health conditions across all age groups is very low.
+Approximately 60% of the total population (1,431 people) has private health cover, which is exceptionally high.
 The most prevalent medical conditions are arthritis and asthma, affecting 6.2% and 6.2% of residents respectively.
-A significant majority, 73.4%, report being completely free from medical ailments, compared to Greater Sydney's 77.5%.
-The area has a higher proportion of seniors aged 65 and over, at 19.9% (469 people), than Greater Sydney's 16.4%.
-Despite this, health outcomes among seniors in Bardwell Park are strong and largely align with the general population's health profile.
+A significant majority, 73.4%, report being completely free from medical ailments, compared to 74.6% across Greater Sydney.
+Bardwell Park has a higher proportion of seniors aged 65 and over, at 20.5% (490 people), than the 15.4% seen in Greater Sydney.
+The health outcomes among seniors are notably strong, largely aligning with national rankings for the general population.

 Frequently Asked Questions - Health